 The next step in developing a successful bathroom remodel is creating a budget.
 Knowing how much money you have available for the project will help guide decisions about scope, design features, materials and labour costs.

-When embarking on a bathroom remodeling project, one of the first steps is to determine a budget.
-Homeowners may feel overwhelmed at the thought of setting and sticking to a remodeling budget, especially if they are unfamiliar with the cost factors involved in the process.
-However, having a clear financial plan in place can help ensure that a bathroom remodeling project meets individual design needs and goals while staying within budget.
+When embarking on a bathroom remodelling project, one of the first steps is to determine a budget.
+Homeowners may feel overwhelmed at the thought of setting and sticking to a remodelling budget, especially if they are unfamiliar with the cost factors involved in the process.
+However, having a clear financial plan in place can help ensure that a bathroom remodelling project meets individual design needs and goals while staying within budget.

 It is important to set realistic expectations and move forward with an understanding of the typical costs associated with a bathroom remodel.
-According to MakeoverEssential’s 2018 report, most homeowners spent an average of $7,000 on their bathroom remodels.
-For high-end remodels, costs can range between $15,000– 20,000 depending on materials used and any contractors needed for specialized labour.
-Additionally costs can increase substantially from there depending on square footage and complexity of the project.
+According to MakeoverEssential’s 2018 report, most homeowners spent an average of £7,000 on their bathroom remodels.
+For high-end remodels, costs can range between £15,000–£20,000 depending on materials used and any contractors needed for specialised labour.
+Additionally, costs can increase substantially from there depending on square footage and complexity of the project.

 From creating a list of essentials versus extras to calculating allocated expenses, allocating a budget in advance can be daunting but necessary.
-Setting up an organized system such as breaking up projects into smaller segments will help keep finances organized during this period—allowing homeowners greater peace of mind that the funds are being managed responsibly throughout the duration of the project.
+Setting up an organised system such as breaking up projects into smaller segments will help keep finances organised during this period—allowing homeowners greater peace of mind that the funds are being managed responsibly throughout the duration of the project.
 Taking these steps before beginning a bathroom remodel project can ensure that any potential issues are avoided when it comes time for completion.

 With a solid understanding of how much money is going into your remodel project, it’s now time to discuss the materials available for use within those financial constraints.
 The next section will review some common materials used in remodels such as tile work, cabinets, countertops and flooring options so you can start envisioning how these materials may come together in your newly designed space.

-Tile is one of the most popular materials used in bathroom remodels as it’s both durable and aesthetically pleasing.
-Tile can be used for floors, walls, and showers, which makes it a versatile choice for any room in the house.
+Tile is one of the most popular materials used in bathroom remodels as it’s both durable and pleasing on the eye.
+Tile can be used for floors, walls and showers, which makes it a versatile choice for any room in the house.
 When choosing tile for a bathroom remodel, consider factors such as water resistance and maintenance requirements.

-Paint is another great material to use when remodeling a bathroom because it helps give the room an entirely new look with just one simple step.
-Selecting the right color scheme is essential as it will set the tone for the entire space.
+Paint is another great material to use when remodelling a bathroom because it helps give the room an entirely new look with just one simple step.
+Selecting the right colour scheme is essential as it will set the tone for the entire space.
 Consider using neutral tones such as light shades of blue, green or grey in order to create a calming atmosphere.